Kaulig Racing: Car No. 10 history

-On April 24, 2021, Burton recorded his first career victory at Talledega after taking the lead from his cousin Harrison Burton in lap 82 and staying in front with 23 laps left after a caution caused by a seven-car wreck before NASCAR called the race finished due to heavy rain.
+On April 24, 2021, Burton recorded his first career victory at Talladega after taking the lead from his cousin Harrison Burton in lap 82 and staying in front with 23 laps left after a caution caused by a seven-car wreck before NASCAR called the race finished due to heavy rain.
 It was also the second career victory for Kaulig's No. 10.
 Despite this, Kaulig Racing confirmed on September 21 that Burton's primary sponsor Nutrien Ag Solutions would depart from the team after the season and leave NASCAR entirely amid executive changes at the company.
 On October 11, Burton announced that he would not return to Kaulig Racing in 2022.
 He finished 11th in the final standings.